Non-degenerate pumping of superconducting resonator parametric amplifier with evidence of phase-sensitive amplification: Measurements

 As mentioned in previous sections, one important advantage of non-degenerate pumping is the possibility of the phase-sensitive amplification where $\omega_{\mathrm{s}}=\omega_{\mathrm{i}}=(\omega_{\mathrm{p1}}+\omega_{\mathrm{p2}})/2$, i.e. the signal frequency is degenerate with the idler frequency.
 This degeneracy condition imposes a very strict restriction on the signal frequency.
 As a result, features of phase-sensitive amplification cannot be observed in figure~\ref{fig:1_2_gain_compiled} where the frequency range is wide and the sampling is insufficiently fine.
 In figure~\ref{fig:8_phase_sensitivity}, we have progressively narrowed the range of frequency sweeps whilst keeping the number of sampling frequencies constant at 2001.
 Under this measurement condition, the features of phase-sensitive amplification only revealed itself significantly over a narrow window of $\pm 1\,\mathrm{Hz}$ around the degenerate frequency $\omega_{\mathrm{d}}=(\omega_{\mathrm{p1}}+\omega_{\mathrm{p2}})/2$.
 In the bottom two plots, the phase-shifter was adjusted such that the bottom left plot corresponds approximately to maximum signal squeezing and the bottom right plot corresponds approximately to maximum signal amplification.

 The phase sensitivity of the amplification process can be better appreciated by plotting the gain at the signal-idler degenerate frequency against the output phase, which is varied slowly by manually controlling the phase-shifter.
 As seen in figure~\ref{fig:9_phase_sensitivity_parametric}, the gain varies periodically with the output phase with a period of $\pi$ instead of $2\pi$, i.e. the amplified mode and the squeezed mode differ by a quadrature phase.
 This is a key characteristic of squeezing amplification \citenumns{Walls1983_squeezing,Slusher_1985,Zhao_2021}.
 Compared to figure~\ref{fig:8_phase_sensitivity}, the maximum gain at this signal-idler degenerate frequency at $23\,\mathrm{dB}$ is exactly $6\,\mathrm{dB}$ higher compared to the gain plateau surrounding the degenerate frequency at $17\,\mathrm{dB}$.
-This is because: at non-degenerate frequencies, the signal power is given simply by $P_\mathrm{s}=Z_0|V_\mathrm{s}|^2$, where $Z_0$ is the system impedance and $V_\mathrm{s}$ is the signal voltage amplitude; at degenerate frequencies, however, the signal power is given by $P_\mathrm{s}=Z_0|V_\mathrm{s}+V_\mathrm{i}|^2 \sim 4 Z_0 |V_\mathrm{s}|^2$, where $V_\mathrm{i}$ is the idler voltage amplitude and the approximation is valid at high gain \citenumns{zhao2022physics}.
+This is because: at non-degenerate frequencies, the signal power is given simply by $P_\mathrm{s}=|V_\mathrm{s}|^2/Z_0$, where $Z_0$ is the system impedance and $V_\mathrm{s}$ is the signal voltage amplitude; at degenerate frequencies, however, the signal frequency coincides with the idler frequency, and the total power is given by $P_\mathrm{s}=|V_\mathrm{s}+V_\mathrm{i}|^2/Z_0 \sim 4 |V_\mathrm{s}|^2/Z_0$, where $V_\mathrm{i}$ is the idler voltage amplitude and the approximation $V_\mathrm{i}\sim V_\mathrm{s}$ is valid at high gain \citenumns{Chaudhuri_2015,zhao2022physics}.
 This doubling of amplitude leads to a factor of 4 in power, thus resulting in a peak of $6\,\mathrm{dB}$ above the non-degenerate gain plateau.
-We also note that the maximum amount of squeezing is $5\,\mathrm{dB}$ and is much smaller compared to the maximum gain, which is $23\,\mathrm{dB}$.
-This is because, for an amplifier operating in reflection mode, the signal comprise of contributions from reflections off every connector / interface.
+We also note that the maximum amount of squeezing is $5\,\mathrm{dB}$ and is much smaller than the maximum gain, which is $23\,\mathrm{dB}$.
+This is because, for an amplifier operating in reflection mode, the signal includes contributions from reflections off every connector / interface.
 At high gain, these contributions are negligible.
-However, at high squeezing ratios, where the signal from parametric amplifier is small, these contributions become significant and place a lower limit on the squeezing ratio that can be measured.
+However, at high squeezing ratios, where the signal from the parametric amplifier is small, these contributions become significant and limit the squeezing ratio.
 If the interfaces are sufficiently matched or the device is operated in transmission mode, the maximum squeezing ratio should approach the maximum gain.